Muisca cuisine: Muisca cuisine

 The Muisca cultivated many different crops in their own regions, part of the Muisca Confederation, and obtained more exotic culinary treats through trade with neighbouring indigenous peoples, with as most important; the Lache (cotton, tobacco, tropical fruits, sea snails), Muzo (emeralds, Magdalena River fish, access to gold, spices), Achagua (coca, feathers, yopó, Llanos Basin fish, curare).

 The climatic variation of the Muisca territories allowed for the agriculture of different crops.
 Javier Ocampo López describes the Muisca diet as predominantly vegetarian: potatoes, maize, beans, mandioca, tomatoes, calabazas, peppers and numerous fruits.
 The Muisca also used grains known today as quinoa.
+Quybsa, or Ají have also been made by the Muisca in the Pre-Columbian era, especially as a spice for foods.

 The main base for the Muisca cuisine was maize, considered a holy crop.
 The Muisca roasted corn (maize), ate it off the plant or converted it into popcorn.
+The Muisca also made the corn into arepas, the first presence of the arepa in the Altiplano Cundiboyacense dates to roughly 3,000 years ago.

 Main meat was the guinea pig, endemic to South America, which they farmed in their homes.
 In special cases they ate llamas, alpacas, deer, capybara (chigüiro in Spanish), and fish from the rivers and lakes of the Altiplano Cundiboyacense and Magdalena and Llanos through trade.
 The Muisca drank a lot of chicha, a fermented alcoholic drink of maize and sugar, served in ceramic pots called urdu or aryballus.

 Paleodietary studies performed on the Bogotá savanna, where 18 Muisca skeletons ranging in historical age from 8th to 10th century AD and 26 skeletons from the 12th and 13th century AD, together with analysis of 10 mummies of the Guane, Lache and Muisca were analysed, have shown that about 60% of the food of the people consisted of vegetary products and 40% of meat and especially fish.

 After the Spanish conquest, the access to meat was drastically reduced changing the diet of the Muisca and other indigenous groups of central Colombia.
 Studies from Tunja, called Hunza in the time of the Muisca, have shown the people did not suffer from malnutrition though.